Introduction to yt-dlp

 -

-will output the specified video in Matroska format.
-Also takes arguments likebestvideo
+-for--format: specify video format.
+For example,yt-dlp -f mkv <URL>will output the specified video in Matroska format.
+Also takes arguments likebestvideoandbestaudio. -